stindrago/ulysses-space-station-clojure-course/README.md

 To complete a lecture you have to read the instructions inside the `README.md`.
 The code goes in the `src/` directory, the files are already created four you with some code already present.

 This course uses unit testing to verify the correctness of the exercise.
-Run `clj -X:test` after you completed the exercise's instructions and verify there are no errors before continuing the adventure.
+Run `clj -X:test` after you completed the exercise's instructions.
+For the test to pass it requires _0 failures_ and _0 errors_.

-For this course you need the _Java JDK_, _Clojure Tools_, _git_, your favorite editor and some snacks.
+For this course you need: _Java JDK_, _Clojure Tools_, _git_, your favorite editor and some snacks.

 ## Installing Clojure